 Do I Have a Slip and Fall Case?

-San Jose Slip and Fall Attorney Explains Recovery Options
+Our San Jose Slip and Fall Attorney Explains Recovery Options

 Slip and fall injury cases are often particularly difficult since evidence is usually scarce.
 Property owners may quickly correct or remove the fall hazard after the accidents.
 Additionally, valuable evidence such as video footage may be erased or lost after only a few days.
 Therefore, you should always consult a San Jose slip and fall attorney as soon as possible after an accident.
 At the Law Offices of Braid Pezzaglia, we have experience negotiating favorable settlements and litigating injury cases concerning fall accidents.
-We understand how to investigate these cases and can take steps to preserve valuable evidence.
+We understand how to investigate these particular personal injury cases and can take steps to preserve valuable evidence.

 What Are Common Causes of Slip and Fall Accidents?